vanbumi/CodeJournal/Ruby On Rails/Each Slice & Each With Index.md

 1. each_slice().
 2. class row.
-3. each do normal seperti biasa.
+3. each do normal seperti biasa for looping column.
+4. column.
 4. each do for image.

 Example case : grafika